WHAT TO DO WHEN THINGS GO WRONG ON HOLIDAY

 Travel Mishap 1: Delayed Flights

 There’s not much you can do to avoid flight delays since the cause tends to be out of your control.
 But, you can still make the most of an unfortunate situation.
 First, check the flight status.
 If you know early that it’s delayed, you can spend your time more productively than hanging around at the airport.

 If you’re already at the airport when you learn of the delay, ask the airline representative to explain exactly what’s happening around it.
 Depending on the length and time of the delay, you could be entitled to food and accommodation, so make sure you understand your options.

 If you’re planning to make a claim for the delay with your travel insurer, you’ll need a document from the airline confirming the flight number, the length of the delay and the reason.
 It pays to keep a copy of your travel insurance policy with you or to have the contact number handy so you can check what you’ll need on the spot.

 Travel Mishap 2: Falling Sick

-In less developed countries it’s a good idea to only drink bottled water, for example.
-Use bottled water for brushing your teeth, and make sure that uncooked food like salad has not been washed with tap water.
+In less developed countries, it’s a good idea to only drink bottled water, for example.
+Use it for brushing your teeth, and make sure that uncooked food, like salad, has not been washed with tap water.

 Travel Mishap 3: Lost Baggage

 If your bags do go missing, your first step is to speak to the airline representative while you’re still at the airport.
-They will give you documentation to prove your claim, and they’re also your first point of contact for compensation.
+They will give you documentation to prove your claim, and they’re also your first point of contact for recovery or compensation.
 Some airlines will also provide a toiletry bag with basic necessities upon request.